-What if you own a business, and the lawyer who handles your business transactions also represents a company that won’t pay you for services you provided?
+A. What if you own a business, and the lawyer who handles your business transactions also represents a company that won’t pay you for services you provided?
 That lawyer can’t represent both you and the other company in your lawsuit against that company.
 The lawyer would have to assert claims on behalf of one client—you—against another client—the company—in the same proceeding.

+Now imagine that a different lawyer in your lawyer’s firm represents the company that won’t pay you.
+The law firm’s conflicts check system should alert the firm to the conflict, and the firm should not represent you in any suit against the company that refuses to pay you.
 Let’s say that because of its relationship with the company, your lawyer’s firm has information that the company regularly denies its obligations and refuses to pay for services.
 This creates a conflict that cannot be waived: does the firm owe you a duty to use this known pattern of misconduct in your case against the company, or does the firm owe the company a duty to keep quiet about the company’s history of evading its debts, possibly causing you to lose your case?

-Say you and your spouse want to end your marriage, and generally agree on how to divide your property, including the house, vehicles, tools, pets, etc.; whether either of you will pay spousal support, and for how long; and who will have custody of the children.
+A. Say you and your spouse want to end your marriage, and generally agree on how to divide your property, including the house, vehicles, tools, pets, etc.; whether either of you will pay spousal support, and for how long; and who will have custody of the children.
 Your interests may conflict to an extent: there may be property that both of you would like to have; the spouse making any payments may want to pay less while the recipient may want to receive more; and each of you may want more time with the children.

 A lawyer can advise you about what to expect based on the law and your circumstances (income; the children’s needs; how to divide joint financial accounts).
 If you and your spouse can agree on all the important issues, one lawyer may handle the matter provided that the lawyer explains the conflict to both of you and how it may affect you, and you both consent.
 Alternatively, the lawyer may represent one of you with the understanding that the other spouse will rely on that lawyer but may retain his or her own lawyer if problems arise.

-Attorneys practicing in the State of Ohio are required to carry malpractice insurance or notify their clients at the beginning of their representation that they do not have insurance.
+A. Attorneys practicing in the State of Ohio are required to carry malpractice insurance or notify their clients at the beginning of their representation that they do not have insurance.
 Most attorneys have insurance, however, the amount varies by attorney.